charleshamesse/GESTH510-Notes/Notes.md

 3. There is more Governance processes than Management processes. **False**  (see slide 16: 5 Governance process against 32 Managment)
 4. To which Domain belong “Manage requirements” – “Manage suppliers” ?
 “Manage continuity” ?
 “Manage service agreements” ?
 “Ensure resource optimization” ? **Management (?)**
 5. In the process model, governance and management activities are distinct, and there is no output of one that serves as input for the other. **False**
-6. RACI charts maps to internal and external stakeholders. **False**
+6. RACI charts maps to internal and external stakeholders. **False** Edit: true, C stands for consulted, I for informed
-7. Processes are broken down in Governance practices, which are broken down in activities (T/F) **Processes > Management practices > Activities**
+7. Processes are broken down in Governance practices, which are broken down in activities (T/F) **False** It is: Processes > Management practices > Activities**
 8. Process goals are defined as ‘a statement describing the desired outcome of a process’.
-An outcome must be a tangible artefact. **False, can be high-level description / vision**
+An outcome must be a tangible artefact. **False** Can be high-level description / vision**
-9. Inputs and Outputs are defined at the level of activities. **True (?)**
+9. Inputs and Outputs are defined at the level of activities. **False** see slide 18
-10. The COBIT5 Process Reference Model is prescriptive. **False (?)**
+10. The COBIT5 Process Reference Model is prescriptive. **False**: It's a set of best practices

 ### 3.3 Business / IT goal cascade